 The dressing rooms of the theatre are actually separate to the auditorium itself, and performers need to go through an underground tunnel to get there.
 The ghost of previous manager and actor Arthur Bourchier haunts the theatre from time to time, tapping people on their backs.

-In recent years though, its biggest successes were No Sex Please We’re British running there for four years, as well as a six-year run of An Inspector Calls that transferred from the National Theatre in the 1990s.
-The Garrick Theatre is home to City of Angels, transferring from the Donmar Warehouse.
+In recent years though, successes at the Garrick Theatre include No Sex Please We’re British running there for four years, as well as a six-year run of An Inspector Calls that transferred from the National Theatre in the 1990s.